Disclaimer: High level of sarcasm is intended.

 So why are women paid less than men?
-Why do minority men and women make up such a small amount of the technology work force?
+Why do minority men and women make up such a small amount of the technology workforce?

 Gender gaps.
 Sexism.
 Discrimination.
 Bias.
 Societal norms.

 Women in the workforce nowadays have proven to receive the same education as men in the US, and have even surpassed men in educational achievement in other countries.
-There is no problem in female achievement.
+There is no problem with female achievement.

-The “problem” arises in when women try to balance work and family, and women end up carrying nearly all of the caregiving responsibilities.
+The “problem” arises when women try to balance work and family, and women end up carrying nearly all of the caregiving responsibilities.